-The school will never tolerate practices, behaviours or interactions which may create or allow a hostile environment for children with protected characteristics.
-The school is focused on creating a positive and inclusive culture in which every pupil can feel valued and flourish.
+The Nursery will never tolerate practices, behaviours or interactions which may create or allow a hostile environment for children with protected characteristics.
+The Nursery is focused on creating a positive and inclusive culture in which every pupil can feel valued and flourish.

-Complaints of racist or homophobic bullying, including racist language, or failing to protect a transgender child against bullying by classmates will be dealt with following the school's antibullying and sanctions procedures.
+Complaints of racist or homophobic bullying, including racist language, or failing to protect a transgender child against bullying by classmates will be dealt with following the Nursery's anti- bullying and sanctions procedures.